 They're all quick to set-up and most importantly, easy to use.

 Knowing how to select a VPN can save you a lot of hassle and headache in the long run.
-There are more than 500 VPN services available now, so it’s a confusing landscape.
+There are more than 500 VPN companies available now, so it's a confusing landscape.

 Unfortunately, they're not all as good as each other which makes things even more complicated.
 Strangely they all cost roughly the same price.